OneGeology/documentation/docs/portal.rst

    Layer properties dialogue, showing analysis functionality is available in an active layer.

+The analysis tool has two principal functions.

+1. Alternative portrayal of WMS/WFS services, where supported.
+Allowing highlighting of specific lithologies or ages.
-The thematic analysis tool has two principal functions.
-The first is an analysis of map features available in an associated GeoSciML WFS, (Supported v4.0 and v3.2);
+2. Statistical analysis of map features available in an associated GeoSciML WFS, (Supported v4.0 and v3.2);

 Click on the ‘*Analysis*’ button to show the options available for the layer.
 For example for the New Zealand service layer, "NZL GNS 1:1M Geological Units (GeoSciML WFS)", there is a *Portrayal* service and *Statistics* functionality enabled.

 .. figure:: images/ThematicAnalysisSelection.jpg
    :width: 600
-   :alt: Thematic analysis options dialog
+   :alt: Analysis options tab

-   Thematic analysis options dialog

-GeoSciML-Portrayal
+   Analysis options tab

+Portrayal Services
 ^^^^^^^^^^^^^^^^^^^
+GeoSciML
+"""""""""

 The analysis tool offers you two ways to filter your map, you can filter by lithology or you can filter by age via nested hierarchical dropdowns.

 The initial view shows the top level filters, simply "Filter by lithology" and "Filter by age".

 If we select "Filter by lithology" we will see a search bar and heirarchical nested GeoSciML vocablary, starting at "*Compound material*"